Project 24, formally known in a previous version as “Niche Site School”, is an course led by Jim Harmer and Ricky Kesler.

 In the last stretch of the 60 steps, Jim and Ricky come back to YT promotion and how to conduct competitive analysis.

-The idea is that on YT it is much easier to recognize what is working and what niche is saturated, or what you could add to your niche in the form of video.
+The idea is that on YT, it's much easier to recognize what's working and what niche is saturated or what you could add to your niche in the form of video.